EricBorba/StorageFailurePredictor/README.md

    - Comparison of different machine learning models and their performance metrics (e.g., Mean Absolute Error, Mean Squared Error, R2 Score).

 ### Utils

+This notebook provides a detailed analysis of system reliability metrics using Reliability Block Diagram (RBD) analysis and approximation of delay distributions for GekkoFS using phase-type distributions.

+**Content**:

+1. **Computing System Reliability Metrics using RBD Analysis**
+    - **Objective**: Calculate system Mean Time Between Failures (MTBF) and Mean Time To Repair (MTTR) metrics for different applications using RBD analysis in either series or parallel configuration.
+    - **Approach**:
+        - Define MTBF and MTTR values for different applications and the number of blocks in the system.
+        - For each application and configuration, compute the system MTBF and MTTR based on series or parallel configuration.
+        - Returns a DataFrame with application names, number of blocks, input MTBF and MTTR, and computed system metrics.

+2. **Approximating GekkoFS Delay Distributions**
+    - **Objective**: Approximate GekkoFS delay distribution using phase-type distributions based on moment matching technique.
+    - **Approach**:
+        - Calculate the relationship between mean (mu_d) and standard deviation (sigma_d) of the delay.
+        - Determine the appropriate phase-type distribution (single timing transition, Erlang, hypoexponential, or hyperexponential) based on this relationship.
+        - Returns a description of the phase-type distribution approximation or "Unknown distribution" if the distribution cannot be determined.

+3. **CSV Data Processing for Phase-Type Approximation**
+    - **Objective**: Process GekkoFS performance data from CSV files, calculate phase-type distributions and their parameters, and save the results into a CSV file.
+    - **Approach**:
+        - Load average write data and standard deviation data from CSV files.
+        - For each node and object size, calculate sigma_d (absolute standard deviation) and apply the phase-type approximation function.
+        - Extract and store parameters of the phase-type distribution.
+        - Create a DataFrame with the results and save it to a new CSV file.

+**Summary**:
+This notebook conducts detailed calculations of system reliability metrics using RBD analysis and approximates GekkoFS delay distributions using phase-type distributions based on moment matching.
+These methods provide deep insights into system reliability metrics and GekkoFS delay patterns, offering valuable insights to enhance system reliability and performance.

 ## Publication
 A scientific paper based on the results from the notebooks was authored by Eric Borba, Reza Salkhordeh, Salim Mimouni, Eduardo Tavares, Paulo Maciel, Hossein Asadi, and André Brinkmann.
 It was published in the Proceedings of the 37th GI/IT International Conference on Architecture of Computing Systems (ARCS), held in Potsdam, Germany, from May 14th to 16th, 2024.